rqlite/rqlite/doc/SECURITY.md

 rqlite can be secured in various way, and at different levels of control.

 ## File system security
-You are responsible for securing access to the SQLite database file if you don't use in-memory databases.
-There is no reason for any user to directly access any SQLite file, for rqlite to work correctly.
+You are responsible for securing access to the SQLite database files if you don't use in-memory databases.
+There is no reason for any user to directly access any SQLite file, and doing so may cause rqlite to work incorrectly.

 ## Network security
 Each rqlite node listens on 2 TCP ports -- one for the HTTP API, and the other for intra-cluster communications.
 Only the API port need be reachable from outside the cluster.